freewill7/stroudmasters/README.md

 * public

   This is where hugo will put the generated website.
 This should never be modified directly.

+### Modifying the sources

+Due to the sources being text files there are lots of options for modifying them- from something as simple as Notepad to more sophisticated options such as [vscode](https://code.visualstudio.com).

+I'd recommend looking at into the vscode option.
+It provides a simple UI and has lots of tools to help with the job (e.g. git integration and markdown previews).

 ### Common tasks